and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 - Ich verfehle das Ziel.

-Finally, fehlen does not mean to miss as in to be sad that it’s gone.
+And fehlen ALSO does not mean to miss in the sense of being sad that something is not there.

 - I miss my cat